qwert-git/Secrets/README.md

 1. Refactor the cryptography project logic to make setup possible
 2. Refactor the getting default storage file logic, rid of hardcode in several places
 3. Add 'help' command
+4. Make the secrets token generation with init command
-4. Extend the project documentation
+5. Extend the project documentation